DDMAL/ddmal.github.io/_lab_members/alumni/andrew_hankinson.md

 title: Andrew Hankinson
 ---

-Andrew Hankinson is currently affiliated with: Bodleian Libraries, University of Oxford
+Andrew Hankinson is currently affiliated with the RISM Digital Center, Bern, Switzerland.